Daniel-KM/Commenting/README.md

 <?php echo foot(); ?>
 ```

+The theme files (`comment.php`, `threaded-comments.php` and `comments.php`
+should be adapted and saved in the `common` folder of the theme and, for
+exhibits, in a sub-folder of `exhibit-builder`.

 Keep in mind that updating themes or plugins will clobber your addition of the
 commenting functions.